UniPoll: A Unified Social Media Poll Generation Framework via Multi-Objective Optimization: Experimental Results

 \subsection{Separate Evaluation on Question and Answer Generation}

-We have shown the effectiveness of UniPoll in the overall poll generation results.
-Here, we present a detailed comparison of how models perform in question and answer generation, shown in Table \ref{tab:main_results_QG} and Table \ref{tab:main_results_AG}, respectively.
+We have demonstrated UniPoll’s effectiveness in overall poll generation.
+Here, we provide a detailed comparison of model performance in question and answer generation on \textit{WeiboPolls}, as shown in Table \ref{tab:main_results_QG} and Table \ref{tab:main_results_AG}.
+Similar conclusions can be drawn from the results on \textit{RedditPolls} in Table \ref{tab:reddit_polls_QG} and Table \ref{tab:reddit_polls_AG}.

-Comparing question and answer generation results, UniPoll exhibits more significant improvement in assisting question formation.
-For example, it achieves a ROUGE-1 score of 49.60, 5.14 points higher than T5.
-This result indicates that UniPoll's multi-objective optimization strategy enables the model to effectively learn across different tasks and better extract the focus of the discussion from the context to generate high-quality questions.
+Comparing question and answer generation results, UniPoll exhibits more significant improvement in assisting question formation. \lyx{For example, it achieves a ROUGE-1 score of 49.60, 5.14 and 3.82 points higher than T5 and ChatGLM3.} This result indicates that UniPoll's multi-objective optimization strategy enables the model to effectively learn across different tasks and better extract the focus of the discussion from the context to generate high-quality questions.
 In the answer generation task, T5's performance is competitive to UniPoll because it has two decoders dedicated to learning question and answer generation separately.
 As a result, it may somehow overfit one objective (answer generation), sacrificing the other (question generation) and the question-answer consistency (as shown in Section \ref{subsection:overall_performance}).
-Nevertheless, UniPoll coordinates well with question-and-answer generation to result in a better poll generation.
+Nevertheless, UniPoll coordinates well with question-and-answer generation to result in better poll generation.